Node0/Fileaccess/README.md

 # Fileaccess Utility Class

 ## Introduction
 `Fileaccess` is a utility class for safely dealing with files.
 This class can be used to read, write, or append to a file, as well as create a file or directory.
+A nice benefit of using it is the automatic file handle management it provides.

+The main productivity benefit of using this class is the createFile() method which creates file and directory paths automatically for a given file or directory asset, as well as allowing the writing of file contents together in a single method call.
+If you find yourself writing out a directory tree or a lot of files, this can save you frustration.

 ## Usage
 ### Reading a File